BryanDedeur/SteamVR-Gestures/README.md

 # SteamVR Gesture Recording and Gesture Detection

-This SteamVR gesture recording package for developers enables the developer to quickly record gestures and tune them to be easily achivable by players regarless of pysical limitations.
+This SteamVR gesture recording package for developers enables the developer to quickly record gestures and tune them to be easily achivable by players regarless of physical limitations.
 The package is split into three primary components:
 1. Gesture Recording
-2. Gesture Detection
+2. Gesture Training
-3. Post Gesture Handling
+3. Gesture Detection / Post Gesture Handling

 ## Run in Browser